net-vinothkumar/awskinesisdemo/README.md

 # awskinesisdemo

+# Real time data need to stored and processed efficiently.

 # What is AWS Kinesis Data Stream ?
 a.
 It is a massively scalable.\
 b.
 Real-time data streaming service.\